t-mart/wap/docs/commands/publish.md

 `wap publish [OPTIONS]`

+Uploads a package to the Curseforge.

+!!! note

+    You must first [`wap build`](./build.md) your package before publishing it.

-Uploads a package to the Curseforge project identified by your [`publish.curseforge.projectId`](../configuration.md#publishcurseforgeprojectid).
+The project uploaded to is identified by your [`publish.curseforge.projectId`](../configuration.md#publishcurseforgeprojectid).

 A changelog will be uploaded with your package, as configured by